Structural Implications of Concrete Cover on Reinforced Concrete Structures

 Concrete cover is usually maintained with the use of special stands called spacers.
 These must not be affected by corrosion and therefore they are usually specially formed chips of precast concrete or prefabricated plastics.

 The simplest solution for providing the necessary cover thickness of the reinforcement is special plastic under-layers.
-Usage of steel rebar spacers is forbidden as they are highly susceptible to corrosion.
+The usage of steel rebar spacers is forbidden as they are highly susceptible to corrosion.